Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

   <summary>Features</summary>

 * Mirrors your screen wirelessly with scrcpy
-* Automatically adds wifi adb connection capability at boot [root only]
+* Automatically adds Wi-Fi adb connection capability at boot [root only]
-* Connects through adb via WiFi
+* Connects through adb via Wi-Fi
-* Remembers last known working WiFi IP for fast connection
+* Remembers last known working Wi-Fi IP for fast connection
 * Drops you to a wireless shell on the device
 * Works in Linux and in Windows via cygwin or WSL (Windows Subsystem for Linux)
 * Tackles all scenarios that could get you into issues.
-It even finds a way when wifi is turned off!
+It even finds a way when Wi-Fi is turned off!
 </details>

 <details>
 <summary>Requirements</summary>

-* scrpy installed or set to system PATH (clone from: https://github.com/Genymobile/scrcpy)
+* scrpy must be installed or set to system PATH (clone from: https://github.com/Genymobile/scrcpy)
-* requires the android to be rooted (you can use magisk).
-This is required to permanently set Android props to allow WiFi adb connections at all times
+* To permanently set Android props to allow Wi-Fi adb connections at all times, it is required to have the device rooted (you can use magisk).
-* It might ask to plug USB cable (device-PC) for resolving potential connectivity issues in USB debugging mode
+* You might need an USB cable for resolving potential connectivity issues in USB debugging mode.
+If the tool asks for it, just plug it between your device and your PC
 </details>

 <details>